-Dementia Care Matters offers a range of learning materials based upon the experiences of people living with a dementia, care staff and relatives.
+Dementia Care Matters provides a Learning Shop from which care professionals and care providers can purchase a range of learning materials based upon the experiences of people living with a dementia, care staff and relatives.

 These include the innovative "Feelings Matter Most" series of six books authored by David Sheard and published by Dementia Care Matters.
 The books feature practical tools to help care services improve the quality of life of people living with a dementia.